MBTemple/project-faadbot/README.md

 responds to all inputs starting with the character`!` with "Hello World".
 The main.py file contains the base module for the final product.

+*NOTE:*

+In some circumstances, python 2 may be installed as part of the operating system.
+If this is the case, you will need to install pip 3 and use that to ensure that an old version of discord.py is not installed `$pip3 install discord.py==1.0.1`

 ## Project Abstract

     Discord is a popular application that works in a similar manner to slack.
 Discord provides users the